 There is a button filtered visually indicator if you click on it.
 Then unfiltered records will be seen I mean all records.

-Click on the country column, you will see filter icon, click on it you will see the following image.
+Click on the country column, you will see the filter icon, click on it you will see the following image.

-In the following image, you will see additional options I can go with the text filters we have the same options as we saw previously plus the couple more I can also go through the select individual country so, here I can select any country example I select here the United States.
+In the following image, you will see additional options I can go with the text filters we have the same options as we saw previously plus a couple more I can also go through the select individual country so, here I can select any country example I select here the United States.

 To apply filter more than one column at the same time.

 1. People live in China and the United States.

 2. Last Name is Dixon.

 Countries settings already we have made.
 Now right click on Last name column drop-down menu and turn off select all, means un-check everybody, only apply checkmark on Dixon, Ok.